 Most classes are held at the university campus.
 We also have access ot study facilities at Brenu Beach, a 40 minutes drive along the coast from Cape Coast.
 Instead of lecture halls and seminar rooms, you will find open pavilions airconditioned by the ocean breeze.

 The programme fee includes accommodation and breakfast and lunch served at the study center all school days.
 The Ghanaian food is tasty, inspired by both old and new trade routes.

-The student house, Nana Bema Hotel, is centrally located on top of one of the many hill tops in the city, offering a splendid view of the surroundings.
+The student houses are centrally located.
 The students share on suite bedrooms, with two or three other students, communal kitchen, living room, study areas, balcony and a large covered patio.
 This outdoor space is frequently used for studies and group work, meetings, dining, film screenings and parties in the weekends.

 Travel in Ghana